sollazzo08/misty-albany-499/README.md

 The Misty Interface was designed for staff members at Living Resources to use along side Misty and residents.
 Staff members can:

-- Add a resident to the Mongo Database
+- Add a resident to the MongoDB Database
 - Get a residents information and display it on screen
 - Connect to Misty
 - Demonstate Use Cases